swati1504/DATA-SCIENCE/README.md

 # DATA SCIENCE PROJECTS

-### This repository is intended for my machine learning projects.
+### This repository is intended for my data science projects.

 ### I have worked on projects like California Housing Price Prediction, Titanic Survival Prediction, Sales Prediction, Iris Classification,Email Spam Detection, News Classification and their respective datasets have been uploaded here.
 ### The dataset of the Iris Classification has been retrieved from UCI Machine Learning Repository, I have placed a link below to it